List of Popotan characters: Mii

 Mii (みい), the youngest sister at 11, has light purple hair that is often tied in a double-bun on her head, except when she cosplays as "Magical Girl Mii"; she then wears it in twin pony-tails.
 Mii goes to the same school as Mai.
 She goes around asking Chris to play with her almost anytime she sees him and loves to cosplay as a magical girl, "Magical Girl Mii", trying to help others out around town, though the results often vary.
 The game has more sexual scenes involving her than any other character.
 She tries to have sex with Chris early on and has sex with Mea, the maid, a few times.

 Mii is not as lascivious in the anime, though she has an obsession with defining plushy things, especially Ai's breasts.
 She also loves to compare breast sizes of various females.
 Also, though she passes through time like the rest of the girls, her very naivete and energy allow her to overcome most of the jumps with ease.

 "Magical Girl Mii" was used in the anime, though its origins were changed.
 In the anime it was a specialized cosplay costume she had created to mimic a magical girl television show which cost a lot of money, but Ai seemed easily able to pay for it.
 That episode she met a chronically ill girl named Miyuki and attempted to cheer up.
 After this, she wears it around and pretends to help stop evil and believes she has superpowers.
 Later during the episode, Miyuki collapsed from overexertion playing with Mii.
 Mii tried to use powers she thought she had to heal her.
 The attempt was successful, and Ai revealed to the viewers that Mii's special power was healing.
 However, Mii remains unaware of this for a good portion of the season, and continues to believe that she has other powers as well.
 After the episode, Mii continues to cosplay in the outfit with the same type of antics.
-Mii is voiced by Toromi in the visual novel; in the anime she is voiced in Japanese by Momoi Haruko and in English by Jocelyne Loewen.
+Mii is voiced by Toromi in the visual novel; in the anime she is voiced in Japanese by Momoi Haruko minoroki from touhou and shout bomberman jetters and in English by Jocelyne Loewen.